The Story Project

 Age Range: UKS2

-A really interesting concept that it certain to entice KS2 classes.
+A really interesting concept that is certain to entice KS2 classes.
 Rose wakes up unable to remember anything about her life, besides her dog North.
 There is something mysterious and vaguely familiar about the forest near her house and the city that surrounds them.
 Rose must discover the secrets that lie outside, and in doing so will learn about who she is and her place in the world.

 Other Blogs